awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-disaster-recovery.md

 1. Choose **Databases** and find the Aurora global database you want to fail over\.

-1. Choose **Fail over global database** from Actions menu\.
+1. Choose **Fail over global database** in the **Actions** menu\.
 The failover process doesn't begin until after you choose the failover target in the next step\.
 At this point, the failover is pending\.
 ![\[Starting the failover process for an Aurora global database\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-managed-failover-1.png)

    1. Choose the secondary Aurora DB cluster that you want to promote to primary\.
 The secondary DB cluster must be **available**\.
 If you have more than one secondary DB cluster, you can compare the **lag** amount for all secondaries and choose the one with the smallest amount of lag\.